The Peterson Variety and the Wonderful Compactification: The Peterson Variety

 where $v_\lambda^*$ is the lowest weight vector of $V^*_\lambda$.
-(Note that the space of global sections is $V_\lambda$ and not its dual, because we are taking the flag variety modulo the opposite Borel $B^-$.)
+(Note that the space of global sections is $V_\lambda$ and not its dual, because we are taking the flag variety relative to the opposite Borel $B^-$.)

 Let $\omega_1,\ldots,\omega_l$ be the fundamental weights of $\mathfrak{g}$, $V_1,\ldots, V_l$ the fundamental representations, and for each $i$, let $V_i^*$ be the dual representation with lowest weight vector $v_i^*$.
 The Pl\"{u}cker embedding realizes the flag variety as a multi-projective variety